CDLUC3/datacite-mapping/README.md

 Supports [Datacite 4.3](https://schema.labs.datacite.org/meta/kernel-4.3/); backward-compatible with [Datacite 3.1](https://schema.labs.datacite.org/meta/kernel-3/).

+Note that although this gem maintains compatibility with multiple versions of DataCite XML, changes to DataCite XML sometimes force changes to the internal object model of the gem.
+So different versions of this gem may require minor updates to how a part of the model is accessed.

 ## Usage

 The core of the Datacite::Mapping library is the `Resource` class, corresponding to the root `<resource/>` element